 We can exclude MFSearchTextParserDelegate, MFAddressBookClient, UIPopoverPresentationControllerDelegate, UITableViewDelegate, UITableViewDataSource, UISearchDisplayDelegate and UISearchBarDelegate just by name, because they seemingly have no relation with refresh completion.
-The protocols, MailboxContentSelectionModelDataSource, MessageMegaMallObserver, MFMailboxTableViewDelegate, TransferMailboxPickerDelegate and AutoFetchControllerDataSource are hard to determine by names.
+The rest protocols, MailboxContentSelectionModelDataSource, MessageMegaMallObserver, MFMailboxTableViewDelegate, TransferMailboxPickerDelegate and AutoFetchControllerDataSource are hard to determine by names.
 Let’s check them one by one from MailboxContentSelectionModelDataSource.